-Ok folks, we are almost at the finish line.
-With hope of warmer months approaching and a return to normalcy on the horizon, this is the home stretch of coming up with alternative ways to celebrate our favorite holidays.
-Let us all give ourselves a pat on the back for the creative ideas we have come up with this past year!
+Ok, folks, we are almost at the finish line.
+With the hope of warmer months approaching and a return to normalcy on the horizon, this is the home stretch of coming up with alternative ways to celebrate our favorite holidays.
+Let us all pat ourselves on the back for the creative ideas we have come up with this past year!
 Car parades, yard displays, zoom parties, and, for better or worse, more time at home with the family.
-As we gear up for our post-quarantine life in the next few months, lets hold onto those great new traditions and do our best to stay put and stay safe just a little longer.
+As we gear up for our post-quarantine life in the next few months, let's hold onto those great new traditions and do our best to stay put and stay safe just a little longer.
 Here are some fun ideas for a stellar St. Patrick’s Day at home!

 Guinness Open Gate Brewery in Baltimore, the only Guinness brewery in the U.S. since 1954.
 Sláinte